nasa/Common-Metadata-Repository/schemas/resources/schemas/orderoption/v1.0.0/ingest.md

 ### <a name="create-update-orderoption"></a> Create / Update an Order Option

-Order option concepts can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/orderoption/<native-id>?provider=<provider-id>`.
+Order Option concepts can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/orderoption/<native-id>?provider=<provider-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).
 The contents of the metadata is passed in the body of the request

 ```
 curl -v -XPOST \